 What will happen if I just “show up” at a small group?

 You will be warmly welcomed and invited to participate to the degree you feel comfortable.
 All of our groups are accustomed to visitors and new people.
-We do advise, however, that you phone the leader in advance to make sure the group is still meeting at the same time and place.
-Leaders’ phone numbers are listed on the information cards in the foyer.
+We do advise, however, that you email or phone the leader in advance to make sure the group is still meeting at the same time and place.
+Leaders can be emailed from the FIND A GROUP page and phone numbers are listed on the information cards in the foyer.